svenssonaxel/diff-format/README.md

 There are two named snippets here.
 Snippet `A` connects code added at one place with code removed from another place, effectively expressing a code movement.
-Snippet `B` connects two equal additions, thereby stating explicitly that they are the same thing.
+Snippet `B` connects three equal additions, thereby stating explicitly that they are the same thing.

+See the [specification](MAIN.md#specification) for details.

 # How to help

 You can help by opening and discussing [issues](https://github.com/svenssonaxel/diff-format/issues) about
   * Inconsistencies, bugs, unclear or incomplete documentation
   * Potential problems or weaknesses, even if you don't have a better idea
-  * Discussions about the advantages and drawbacks of any of the design choices.
+  * Advantages and drawbacks of the design choices.
-    The [specification](MAIN.md) should include a summary of them in the `Motivation` section.
+    These should also be summarized in the [Motivation section in MAIN.md](MAIN.md#motivation).

 # Roadmap